leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 $$
 where $\epsilon'$ is some (matrix-valued) noise term on the Hessian $H$, which aims to reduce the noise of the preconditioned gradients.

 We get different update rules depending on which Lie group we restrict the preconditioner $P$ to.
-However, the criterion above typically leads to update rules that *whitens*, i.e. decorrelates, the entries of the gradient $\partial\mathcal{L}(W; \xi)\_{\text{coord}}$.
+However, the criterion above typically leads to update rules that *whitens*, i.e. decorrelates, the entries of the gradient $\partial\mathcal{L}(W; \xi)$.
 And so while Muon can be seen as an instantaneous version of PSGD, an important difference is that Muon merely projects the gradient to its nearest (semi-)orthogonal matrix, but not necessarily decorrelates the entries.

 For future work, it would also be interesting to see what kind of update rules we get if we measure the noise suppression gain with respect to the spectral norm instead of the Frobenius norm.
 That is,
 $$